secretstartups/handbook/content/handbook/engineering/quality/_index.md

 ### Performance and Scalability

 The Quality Department is committed to ensuring that self-managed customers have performant and scalable configurations.
-To that end, we are focused on creating a variety of tested and certified [Reference Architectures].
-Additionally, we have developed the [GitLab Performance Tool], which provides several tools for measuring the performance of any GitLab instance.
+To that end, we are focused on creating a variety of tested and certified [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/index.html).
+Additionally, we have developed the [GitLab Performance Tool](https://gitlab.com/gitlab-org/quality/performance), which provides several tools for measuring the performance of any GitLab instance.
 We use the Tool every day to monitor for potential performance degradations, and this tool can also be used by GitLab customers to directly test their on-premise instances.
 More information is available on our [Performance and Scalability](/handbook/engineering/quality/performance-and-scalability/) page.